 Don’t transplant until the temperature regularly passes 50 °F. As the seedling roots begin to fill their pots, harden off the plants.

-The tomatillo plant does best in a full sun position.
+The tomatillo does best in a full sun position.
 The plants will also grow in partial shade, however growth may be slower.
-Plants in partial shade may also not flower, or fruit, as abundantly as plants growing in full sun positions.
+When growing Tomatillos, plants in partial shade may also not flower, or fruit, as abundantly as plants growing in full sun positions.

 The soil should be well draining and fairly pH neutral.
 Avoid planting in extremely acidic or alkaline soil.
 Working in organic matter, such as homemade compost, before planting improves drainage and aerates the soil.
 It also gives freshly planted plants a nutritional boost.
 This helps them to become established as well as promoting strong healthy growth.